Early Years

 You will receive weekly newsletters through Parent Mail outlining what we have covered during the week and how you can support children with consolidating their learning.

-P.E. lessons will usually take place on Tuesdays and/or Wednesdays (and possibly on Fridays), and will either be outdoors or indoors.
+P.E. lessons will usually take place on Fridays, and will either be outdoors or indoors.
 Please keep PE kits in school so we can take advantage of opportunities on other days too.
 PE kit consists of: navy blue shorts, white t-shirt, navy blue tracksuit (top and bottoms), velcro strap trainers or plimsolls and spare socks in a draw string bag – remember to name all clothing and bag clearly!

 Children have a fruit snack and milk every day (the milk is available through Cool Milk and free for all children up until the age of 5, after which you will be asked if you wish to continue and contribute to the cost).
 Children should bring in their own named water bottles to school and take them home daily to be cleaned.